Trenbolone hexahydrobenzylcarbonate

 Trenbolone hexahydrobenzylcarbonate, or trenbolone cyclohexylmethylcarbonate, sold under the brand names Parabolan and Hexabolan, is a synthetic, injected anabolic–androgenic steroid (AAS) of the nandrolone group and an androgen ester – specifically, the C17β hexahydrobenzylcarbonate (cyclohexylmethylcarbonate) ester of trenbolone – which was marketed in France for medical use in humans but has since been discontinued.

-It was introduced in France in 1980 and was voluntarily discontinued by its manufacturer in 1997.
+It was marketed from 1971 to 1997 for cachexia, recovery from major surgery, burns and pressure ulcers, and certain forms of osteoporosis.
+The standard dose was one ampoule (76 mg of trenbolone hexahydrobenzylcarbonate, equivalent to 50 mg base trenbolone) per fifteen days for a month, then one ampoule per month for three months.
 The drug acts as a long-lasting prodrug of trenbolone when administered via intramuscular injection.
-It was used clinically at a dosage of one ampoule (76 mg, corresponding to 50 mg trenbolone base) every 10 days.